What We Do

 How We Do It

-The Sheen Mount School Governing Body is divided into three committees, Resources, Standards and Pastoral.
+The Sheen Mount School Governing Body is divided into three committees, Resources, Curriculum & Learning, and Pastoral.
 The Full Governing Body, as well as each Committee, meets at least once a term, with meetings held more frequently as needed.